hTrap/htrap.github.io/_posts/2015-07-31-debugging-set-mode-and-fixing-memory-leaks.md

 to work.
-The problem was, `riak_worker_insert` function is called every time a log message is received, so the index value(idx) lasted as long as the message lasted and then was again reinitialized to 0 which wasn't requried, as I wanted the `flush_lines`, idx(now `flush_index`) and `setop`(where we store the bulk messages in buffer) to last until the flush_index becomes equal to the flush_lines and then push it to the riak node.
-Anything that has to live longer than a single call to `riak_worker_insert()`, everything you want to persist from one message to another, has to live in RiakDestDriver's structure which is a sort of a persistent storage hence flush_index, flush_lines and setop were added into the `RiakDestDriver`'s structure.
+The problem was, `riak_worker_insert` function is called every time a log message is received, so the index value(idx) lasted as long as the message lasted and then was again reinitialized to 0 which wasn't requried.I wanted the `flush_lines`, idx(now `flush_index`) and `setop`(where we store the bulk messages in buffer) to last until the `flush_index` becomes equal to the `flush_lines` and then push it to the riak node.
+Anything that has to live longer than a single call to `riak_worker_insert()`, everything you want to persist from one message to another, has to live in RiakDestDriver's structure which is a sort of a persistent storage hence `flush_index`, `flush_lines` and `setop` were added into the `RiakDestDriver`'s structure.

 Now to check for the memory leaks, I used valgrind in the following steps:-